aiartist/mlutil/README.md

 I plan to translate as many of the Python examples into Haskell as possible and to create a package of Haskell support functions (tentatively called [`mlutil`][mlutil]).
 I'll then contribute them to the [DataHaskell][dh] community if they might be of interest to others.

+## Supported platforms

+The code has been tested on the following platforms:

+* Linux (Centos7 and Ubuntu 14.04)
+* OS X 10.10.5
+* Windows 7 and Windows 10

 ## Building and testing the code

 Individual subprojects may have their own prerequisites, so please consult their respective `README.md` files for more information.